Networking key concepts

 About TCP and UDP

 TCP is a connection-based protocol, offering error correction and guaranteed delivery of data via what is known as flow control.
-Flow control determines when the flow of a data stream needs to be stopped, and previously sent data packets should to be re-sent due to problems such as collisions, for example, thus ensuring complete and accurate delivery of the data.
+Flow control determines when the flow of a data stream needs to be stopped, and previously-sent data packets should be re-sent due to problems such as collisions, for example, thus ensuring complete and accurate delivery of the data.
 TCP is typically used in the exchange of important information such as database transactions.

-The User Datagram Protocol (UDP), on the other hand, is a connectionless protocol which seldom deals with the transmission of important data because it lacks flow control or any other method to ensure reliable delivery of the data.
+UDP on the other hand, is a connectionless protocol which seldom deals with the transmission of important data because it lacks flow control or any other method to ensure reliable delivery of the data.
 UDP is commonly used in such applications as audio and video streaming, where it is considerably faster than TCP due to the lack of error correction and flow control, and where the loss of a few packets is not generally catastrophic.

-The Internet Control Messaging Protocol (ICMP) is an extension to the Internet Protocol (IP) as defined in the Request For Comments (RFC) #792 and supports network packets containing control, error, and informational messages.
+The Internet Control Messaging Protocol is an extension to the Internet Protocol (IP) as defined in the Request For Comments (RFC) #792, and supports network packets containing control, error, and informational messages.
 ICMP is used by such network applications as the ping utility, which can determine the availability of a network host or device.
 Examples of some error messages returned by ICMP which are useful to both network hosts and devices such as routers, include Destination Unreachable and Time Exceeded.

 Daemons are special system applications which typically execute continuously in the background and await requests for the functions they provide from other applications.
 Many daemons are network-centric; that is, a large number of daemons executing in the background on an Ubuntu system may provide network-related functionality.
-Some examples of such network daemons include the Hyper Text Transport Protocol Daemon (
+Such network daemons include the Hyper Text Transport Protocol Daemon (